 We conclude this part by stating that the AGP can be constructed systematically by using the Krylov basis.
-The AGP is represented by an expansion of the Krylov basis and the coefficient of each term is obtained as a function of $b_0$, the scale of $\partial H$, and the set of Lanczos coefficients $\{b_n\}_{n=1}^{d-1}$.
-When $d$ is even, the instantaneous eigenvalues of the Hamiltonian must be time-independent.
-This property should be stated in the opposite way: the Krylov dimension $d$ is even (odd) when the eigenvalues of the Hamiltonian are time-independent (dependent).
+The AGP is represented by an expansion of the Krylov basis, and the coefficient of each term is obtained as a function of $b_0$, the scale of $\partial H$, and the set of Lanczos coefficients $\{b_n\}_{n=1}^{d-1}$.
+When $d$ is even, the instantaneous eigenvalues of the Hamiltonian must be time independent.
+Conversely, the Krylov dimension $d$ is even (odd) when the eigenvalues of the Hamiltonian are time independent (dependent).
 The flowchart of the algorithm is presented in Fig.~\ref{fig01}.